 Subsequent to the circulation of the 2005 Draft PEIS for public review, it was decided to expand the document to contain analyses of impacts related specifically to the approval and implementation of fishery ecosystems plans in the Western Pacific Region.
-As a result, staff from NMFS' Pacific Islands Regional Office, NMFS' General Counsel and Council staff revised the Draft PEIS that was released in October 2005 and published a notice of availability of a new Draft PEIS in the Federal Register on April 13, 2007 (72 FR 18644).
+As a result, NMFS' Pacific Islands Regional Office and Council staff revised the Draft PEIS that was released in October 2005 and published a notice of availability of a new Draft PEIS in the Federal Register on April 13, 2007 (72 FR 18644).
 The public comment period for the revised Draft PEIS ended on May 29, 2007, and responses to the comments received have been incorporated into a Final PEIS and this document where applicable.

-8.9 Paperwork Reduction Act
+8.8 Paperwork Reduction Act (PRA)

 The purpose of the Paperwork Reduction Act (PRA) is to minimize the burden on the public by ensuring that any information requirements are needed and are carried out in an efficient manner (44 U.S.C.
 350191(1)).
-None of the measures contained in this FEP have any new public regulatory compliance or other new paperwork requirements and all existing requirements were lawfully approved and have been issued the appropriate OMB control numbers.
+This FEP contains no new reporting or compliance requirements and all existing requirements were lawfully approved and have been issued the appropriate OMB control numbers.

-8.10 Regulatory Flexibility Act
+8.9 Regulatory Flexibility Act (RFA)

 In order to meet the requirements of the Regulatory Flexibility Act (RFA), 5 U.S.C.
 601 et seq. requires government agencies to assess the impact of their regulatory actions on small businesses and other small entities via the preparation of regulatory flexibility analyses.
 The RFA requires government agencies to assess the impact of significant regulatory actions on small businesses and other small organizations.
 The basis and purpose of the measures contained in this FEP are described in Chapter 1, and the alternatives considered are discussed in the EIS prepared for this action.
-Because none of the alternatives contain any regulatory compliance or paperwork requirements, the Council believes that this action is not significant (i.e., it will not have a significant impact on a substantial number of small entities) for the purposes of the RFA, and no Initial Regulatory Flexibility Analysis has been prepared.
+Because none of the alternatives contain any regulatory compliance or paperwork requirements, the Council believes that this action is not significant (i.e., it will not have a significant impact on a substantial number of small entities) for the purposes of the RFA, and no Regulatory Flexibility Analysis has been prepared.

-8.11 Executive Order 12866
+8.10 Executive Order 12866